aaronjconway/aaronconwaylo.com/docs/guides/types-of-approval-letters.md

 After providing all the documents your Loan Officer has and underwriter that can sign off on the quality of your approval.

-It doesn't guaruntee but it does greatly increase the certainty of the loan closing.
+It doesn't guaruntee but it does greatly increase the certainty of the Loan closing.

 :::caution
 Some places will use the word guaruntee.
 Please take this with a grain of salt.
 Out of personal experience working